 We grow as much of our own food as possible and are always looking for new ways to increase the diversity of our homegrown crops.
 We use the wool from our sheep for our own household needs, and use their manure to enrich the soil of our garden.

-I cook all of our (gluten-free) meals from scratch, do a lot of fermenting, and work from home as a freelance writer, in addition to working on this blog.
+I cook all of our (gluten-free) meals from scratch and work from home as a freelance writer, in addition to working on this blog.

 It’s a simple life that keeps me in close contact with the seasons, with weeds and plants, and with birds, insects, and other wild animals.
 It suits me.